-Ex-Victoria’s Secret Model Izabel Goulart Tugs Thong Bikini In Booty Close-Up To Flash Tan Lines
+Ex-Victoria's Secret Model Izabel Goulart Tugs Thong Bikini In Booty Close-Up To Flash Tan Lines

 Izabel Goulart gave the world a close-up look at her toned booty via a NSFW photo posted to her Instagram account this week.
 The former Victoria's Secret model displayed her obvious body confidence in a new beach snap as she tugged at her thong bikini bottoms and flashed her deep tan.

-The photo perfectly framed the Brazilian supermodel’s pert derrière as she stood in front of the ocean with the bright blue cloudless sky visible above her.
+The photo perfectly framed the Brazilian supermodel's pert derrière as she stood in front of the ocean, with the bright blue cloudless sky visible above her.
 She appeared to have already taken a dip in the water as her skin was soaking wet.

-Izabel slipped both thumbs under her neon green ribbed bottoms, pulling them upwards to highlight her tiny waist as she placed both hands on her hips.
+Izabel slipped both thumbs under her neon green ribbed bottoms, pulling them upward to highlight her slim waist, while she placed both hands on her hips.
 She showed off her sandy curves and toned thighs, putting her dramatic tan lines front and center after wearing an even skimpier two-piece.

-She paired it with a bright pink ribbed top that had thick straps over both shoulders as her long, dark hair cascaded down her back while wet and covered in sand.
-A yacht could be seen in the distance in between her waist and right arm alongside the mountainous shoreline, which was littered with buildings.
+She paired the bottoms with a bright pink ribbed top which had thick straps over both shoulders.
+Her long, dark hair cascaded down her back, wet and covered in sand.
+A yacht could be seen in the distance alongside the mountainous shoreline, which was littered with buildings.

 In the caption, the 36-year-old told her 4.6 million followers that she wanted to live somewhere where it's summer all the time.